JCCDex/jcc_file/README.md

 ### importFile

-import file to get result, if we need, we aslo could decode qrcode image.
+import file to get result, if we need, we also could decode qrcode image.

 ```javascript
 const importFile = require('jcc_file').importFile